 Hope boasts that 1,800 major corporations have acquired huge swathes of the Moon from the Lunar Embassy, and has mentioned that the Hilton and Marriott chains are among them, presumably securing land for that first lunar hotel.

 Not every part of the Moon is up for sale.
 Hope has deemed the polar regions off limits as they contain the Moon's frozen water supplies.
-In fact, he swears he has turned down a multi-million dollar offer to safeguard future H20 reserves.
+In fact, he swears he has turned down a multimillion-dollar offer to safeguard future H2O reserves.

 Hope founded the Galactic Government in 2004, which has its own constitution, ratified the same year by 173,562 extraterrestrial land owners.
 Hope has even claimed that the Galactic Government has diplomatic relations with over 30 Earth governments.

-The Galactic Government has created its own currency according to Hope, which is backed by the Moon's helium reserves, which he says are worth £4.2 quadrillion.
+The Galactic Government has created its own currency according to Hope, which is backed by the Moon's helium reserves, which he says are worth $6 quadrillion (£4.5qd).
 It just gets curiouser and curiouser.

-Once the shuttle service is up and running, Hope intends to construct a pyramid city on the Moon housing 70,000 people.
-The structure will be 2.5 km tall and contain a whopping 62 billion square feet of inhabitable space.
-We'll believe it when we see it.
+Once the shuttle service actually does get up and running, Hope said he intends to construct a pyramid city on the Moon housing 70,000 people.
+The structure will be 2.5 km (8,200 feet) tall and contain a whopping 62 billion square feet (5.8bn sq km) of inhabitable space.

 Contrary to what he thinks, Hope was not the first person to claim ownership of the Moon, and he isn’t even the second or third.
 In fact, people have been doing it for hundreds of years, the oldest claim being that of the Jurgen family of Germany, which dates back to 1756.